jojoh2943/MiBiOmics/README.md

 library(shiny)
 runGitHub("MiBiOmics", "jojoh2943")
 ```
 All the necessary packages will be installed automatically for the usage of MiBiOmics.
+If you don't have the right R and shiny version you can download the conda environment from the file *MiBiOmics.yml* and run Rstudio from this environment.